Healthcare in Kosovo: Health care system efficiency and equity

 Different national and international reports have shown that Kosovo inhabitants are very unsatisfied with health care services offered, and corruption is prevalent and a persistent challenge for health sector, though such conclusions were reached without in-depth analyses.
 UNDP committed on designing Public Pulse Report, to conduct more in-depth analyses around perceptions of corruption in health sector, and measure patient satisfaction with health care services in Kosovo.

 Public Pulse Report recruited a sample of 1,334 patients, who were treated in public health care institutions around Kosovo.

 Results showed that patients are highly satisfied with health care services offered, due to the fact that more than 70% answered to be satisfied or very satisfied with the health care services, personnel and support they received in the health care institutions.
-Meanwhile, corruption was shown to be less prevalent than reported in other studies, only 4% of respondents solicited for a bribe during their most recent visit in public health care centers.
+Meanwhile, corruption was shown to be less prevalent than reported in other studies, only 4 percent of respondents solicited for a bribe during their most recent visit in public health care centers.